The Holy Doors

-The opening of the Holy Door is the best known and most exciting rite and it is the one that marks the beginning of the Jubilee.
+The opening of the Holy Door is the most well-known and moving ritual, marking the beginning of the Jubilee.

-The first certain news of the rite of opening the Holy Door of St. Peter's basilica for the Jubilee dates back to 1500 with Pope Alexander VI.
+The first documented account of the Holy Door opening ceremony at St. Peter's Basilica for the Jubilee dates back to 1500 under Pope Alexander VI.

-The Holy Doors are open only during the jubilee year.
-The four papal basilicas of Rome have a Holy Door: the St. Peter's Basilica in the Vatican, Archbasilica of St John Lateran, Basilica of St. Paul Outside the Walls and Basilica of St Mary Major.
+The Holy Doors are only opened during the Jubilee Year.
+The four papal basilicas of Rome each have a Holy Door: St. Peter's Basilica in the Vatican, St. John Lateran, St. Paul Outside the Walls, and St. Mary Major.

 How does the rite of opening the Holy Door take place?